SAR-ARD/s1ard/docs/general/S1_NRB.rst

                       'outputBounds': [xmin, ymin, xmax, ymax],
                       'creationOptions': write_options})

-After all COG files have been created, GDAL VRT files are written for log scaling and sigma naught RTC backscatter computation using function :func:`S1_NRB.nrb.create_vrt`.
+After all COG files have been created, GDAL VRT files are written for log scaling and conversion to other backscatter conventions using function :func:`S1_NRB.nrb.create_vrt`.
 The code below demonstrates the generation of a VRT file for log-scaling using :func:`spatialist.auxil.gdalbuildvrt` followed by an XML modification to insert the pixel function (a way to achieve this with GDAL's gdalbuildvrt functionality has not yet been found).